 Commissioned works by: Christopher Clary, Morehshin Allahyari, Lance Wakeling, Elisa Giardina Papa, Dennis Cooper, Sheida Soleimani, Julia Weist and Nestor Siré.
 Essays for each commission can be read in the Writing section of this website.

-I started Library of the Printed Web in 2013 as a way to investigate web-to-print artistic practice and the increasingly fluid relationship between screen and printed page.
+Library of the Printed Web investigates web-to-print artistic practice and the increasingly fluid relationship between screen and printed page.
 It was at first a small collection of mainly self-published artists’ publications that I acquired directly from artists and small publishers who were interrogating network culture through print media.
 The collection quickly grew, attracted attention, and became the subject of international exhibitions, workshops, research, and discourse.
 In 2014, I began publishing my own artists’ publications through Library of the Printed Web (Printed Web 1, 2, 3, 4, 5 and Printed Web Editions), regularly featuring new work by a range of web-to-print artists in various print-on-demand forms.

-By 2017, Library of the Printed Web had evolved to become an important resource for the study of print-based experimental publishing in the early 21st century.
+Library of the Printed Web evolved to become an important resource for the study of print-based experimental publishing in the early 21st century.
 The collection was acquired by The Museum of Modern Art Library in New York in January 2017.

 Included in MoMA’s acquisition were 244 items by 130 artists publishing in 17 countries—artists’ books, zines, newsprint, loose sheets, folios, prints, postcards, and other materials.
 A comprehensive catalogue was published in fall 2017, with contributions by me, David Senior and Sarah Hamerman of MoMA Library, and artist Sal Randolph.